New S4000P Issue 2.1, dated April 2021:

-ASD S4000P Issue 2.0 replaces the previous Issue 1.0 completely without deleting any core analysis processes or methodologies which have already been provided in Issue 1.0.
+ASD S4000P Issue 2.1 replaces both Issue 1.0 and Issue 2.0 without deleting any core analysis processes or methodologies which have already been provided in these previous document issues.

-- Preventive Maintenance Task Requirements being applicable after special Events (PMTRE) without scheduled intervals
+- PMTRE: Preventive Maintenance Task Requirements being applicable after special Events without any repetitive scheduled intervals.

-S4000P Issue 2.0 provides analytical methodologies for developing both PMTRI and PMTRE during the Design and Development (D&D) phase of a SP.
-These methodologies are also applicable to analyze technical modifications of the Product design in Product systems and/or of Product structure and/or of zones of the SP during later Life Cycle (LC) phases.
+S4000P Issue 2.1 Chapter 2 provides analytical methodologies for developing both PMTRI and PMTRE during the Design and Development (D&D) phase of a SP.
+These methodologies are also applicable to analyze technical modifications and/or supplements of the design in systems and/or of structure and/or of zones of the SP during later Life Cycle (LC) phases.

-Every PMTR development or the subsequent improvement of the resulting preventive maintenance tasks for a Product in the Technical Publication of the Product supports the following aspects:
+Both the initial PMTR development and the subsequent review and improvement of the preventive maintenance tasks must support the achievement of the following aspects:

-- Ensure / maintain Product safety, including safety/emergency systems and/or emergency equipment,
+- Ensure / maintain safety, including safety/emergency systems and/or emergency equipment for the SP,

-- Optimize Product economy (reduction of Life Cycle Costs = LCC).
+- Optimize economy (reduction of Life Cycle Costs (LCC).

 More detailed information related to the content of Issue 2.0, identifying advantages and innovations:

-- In comparison to other known analytical methodologies, the application of S4000P is not limited to predefined Product types on military or civil aircraft for example.
-The S4000P analysis principles are developed by industry to be applicable for all complex technical Products.
-This comprises Products operating in the air, on the ground, under the ground, floating, submerged or even in space for civil and/or military usage.
-For a specific analysis project S4000P must be determined in a Policy and Procedure Handbook (PPH).
+- In comparison to other known analytical methodologies, the application of S4000P is not limited to pre-selected SP types like military and/or civil aircraft for example.
+All S4000P analytical principles are developed by industry to be applicable for all complex technical SP.
+This comprises SP operating in the air, on the ground, under the ground, floating, submerged or even in space for civil and/or military usage.

-- The application of S4000P ensures development and continuous improvement to a balanced and effective preventive Product maintenance regime, which results in a reduction of corrective Product maintenance.
+- The application of S4000P ensures development and continuous improvement to a balanced and effective preventive maintenance regime for the SP, which also results in a reduction of corrective maintenance effort.

-- To cover the whole Product life cycle, S4000P is not limited on an initial development of PMTR during the design and development phase of a Product only (see chapter 2).
-It provides additional processes to continuously improve the scheduled maintenance tasks with intervals resulting from PMTRI or maintenance tasks to be carried out after special events on the basis of PMTRE (see chapter 3).
+- To cover the whole life cycle of a SP, S4000P is not limited on an initial development of PMTRI and PMTRE during the design and development phase of a SP only (see Chapter 2).
+It provides additional processes to continuously improve the set of preventive maintenance tasks with repetitive scheduled intervals (see Chapter 3).

-- When defining PMTRI for Product systems in chapter 2, S4000P synergizes identified PMTRI with maintenance tasks being defined on the basis of integrated test- and condition monitoring technology being realized more and more in modern Products.
+- When defining PMTRI for SP systems on basis of Chapter 2, S4000P synergizes identified PMTRI with maintenance tasks being defined on the basis of integrated test- and condition monitoring technology being realized more often in future and modern SP.

-- When defining PMTRI for Product structure according to S4000P chapter 2, identified maintenance task requirements are synergized with the Product-integrated structure condition monitoring technology.
+- When defining PMTRI for the SP structure according to S4000P Chapter 2, identified maintenance task requirements are synergized with the integrated structure condition monitoring technology.

-- S4000P covers all kinds of present and future Product structural materials and material combinations.
+- S4000P covers the analysis of all kinds of present and future structural materials and material combinations.

-- A modular analysis concept enables a zonal analysis of all types of Products to define PMTRI for Product zones in S4000P chapter 2.
+- A modular and flexible analysis concept enables a zonal analysis of all types of SP to define PMTRI for its zones in S4000P Chapter 2.

-- Information concerning the consolidation and harmonization of different PMTRI resulting from system-, structure-, zonal analysis and other task requirements (if any) is provided in S4000P chapter 2.
+- Information concerning the consolidation and harmonization of different PMTRI resulting from system-, structure-, zonal analysis and other task requirements or limitations (if any) is provided in S4000P Chapter 2.

-- In addition to PMTRI development S4000P chapter 2 contains a process for the initial development of PMTRE selected for special events.
+- In addition to PMTRI development S4000P Chapter 2 contains a process for the initial development of PMTRE selected for special events impacting a SP.

-- S4000P chapter 3 describes the ISMO process to optimize PMTRI and consequently, the resulting scheduled maintenance tasks with intervals in the valid Product documentation.
+- S4000P Chapter 3 describes the ISMO process to optimize PMTRI and consequently, the resulting preventive maintenance tasks with repetitive scheduled intervals in the valid documentation of the SP.

-- S4000P chapter 5 describes the data model and data exchange.
+- S4000P Chapter 5 will describe the data model and data exchange (in future document issues).

-NATO has recommended the ISMO process of S4000P Issue 1.0 chapter 3 in 2017 on the basis of document NATO STANREC 4795.
-The ISMO process from Issue 1.0 remained unchanged in Chapter 3 of Issue 2.0 and in this Issue 2.0.
+NATO has recommended the ISMO process of S4000P Issue 1.0 Chapter 3 already in 2017 on the basis of the document NATO STANREC 4795.
+The ISMO process from Issue 1.0 remained unchanged in Chapter 3 of Issue 2.0 and in this Issue 2.1.

 S4000P specification development and update process

 The initial ASD S4000P development work started in 2013 on the basis of several ASD draft specification versions.
 The first publication of ASD S4000P Issue 1.0 took place in May 2014.
 Issue 2.0 was published in August 2018 and this Issue 2.1 was published in conjunction with the first block release of the ASD/AIA S-Series IPS specifications.